Dolní Bojanovice

 Dolní Bojanovice (Unter Bojanowitz) is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 3,100 inhabitants.

 Geography

 Dolní Bojanovice is located about 6 km west of Hodonín and 47 km southeast of Brno.
 It lies on the border between the Kyjov Hills and Lower Morava Valley.
 The highest point is at 278 m above sea level.
 The Prušánka Stream flows through the municipality.

 History

 The first written mention of Dolní Bojanovice is from 1196.
 The most notable owners of the village were the Lords of Kunštát.

 Economy

-Dolní Bojanovice is known for viticulture and wine-making.
-The municipality lies in the Slovácká wine sub-region.
+Dolní Bojanovice is known for viticulture and winemaking.
+The municipality lies in the Slovácká wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Dolní Bojanovice is the Church of Saint Wenceslaus.
 It was built in the Baroque style in 1734.